Old-age pension in Finland

 Entitlement to guarantee pension

-Guarantee pension from Kela provides residents of Finland with a minimum pension.
+Guarantee pension paid by Kela provides residents of Finland with a minimum pension.
 You may be entitled to guarantee pension if the total of all your other pensions is below a certain earnings limit.
 Read more on Kela’s website.

 How can you find out how much pension you have earned in Finland?

 Your pension record contains details of the earnings-related pension you have earned in Finland.
-If you have Finnish online banking codes, you can check your pension record on the Työeläke.fi online service.
+If you have Finnish online banking credentials, Mobile ID or certificate, you can check your earnings-related pension record on the Työeläke.fi online service.

 When can you get old-age pension from Finland?

 Partial old-age pension leaves you free to work while drawing a pension: there is no limit on the work you do, but it is not required either.
 Partial old-age pension can be paid out early, at your own lowest pensionable age or later.
-The earliest you can retire on a partial old-age pension is at the age of 61 years.
+The earliest you can retire on a partial old-age pension is at the age of 62 years.
 You can draw 25% or 50% of the pension that you have accrued up to that time.
-Read more on the website Työeläke.fi.
+Read more on the Työeläke.fi website.

 Old-age pension can begin when your employment relationship has ended.
 You can, however, continue working in another employment relationship or as a self-employed person.